-This pathway is a complete list of all our Joomla 3 classes.
-Joomla 3 was released in 2012 and is both flexible and easy-to-use.
+This is a complete list of all our Joomla 3 classes.
+Joomla is both flexible and easy-to-use.
 Joomla is used by individuals, as well as small and medium-sized businesses around the world.

 One of the questions we get a lot at OSTraining is: "Which CMS should I use?".
 The answer isn't always easily available.
 In this class, Rod explains why you should consider Joomla as your next CMS.